 Here at StoryboardThat we believe every student should have the right to a quality education free of intimidation.
 We have found, and teachers have told us, that by using Storyboards to create role-playing scenarios it helps students see the effects of bullying.
 Through interactive lessons, you can help change student mindsets from “bullying is a problem” to “bullying is a problem, and I can do something about it.”

 The Four Types of Bullying

 Physical bullyingPhysical bullying includes person to person contact.
 Examples of this include shoving, tripping, kicking, and hitting.
 Sometimes this can appear playful however if this is done at inappropriate times or without the consent of the individual being targeted.

 The term covert bullying refers to actions done behind a person’s back.
-It is done with the sole purpose to ruin a person’s reputation and/or cause humiliation.
-Examples of covert bullying include: spreading rumors or generating lies about a person, making negative motions with body language, glaring at someone, playing jokes that embarrass and humiliate a person, mimicking someone in an unflattering way, and convincing others to disassociate with someone.
+It is done with the sole purpose to ruin a person’s reputation and cause humiliation.
+Examples of covert bullying include:

 Did you know that the most common form of bullying is verbal and that it affects 77% of students?
 Learn more bullying statistics at - www.bullyingstatistics.org.